 What is FND?

-• Interoceptive awareness changes- Our "eight sense" which helps our bodies to perceive and interpret signals from within our body, such as thirst, pain, hunger, tension, heartbeat, temperature and anxiety.
+• Interoceptive changes- Our "eight sense" which helps our bodies to perceive and interpret signals from within our body, such as thirst, pain, hunger, tension, heartbeat, temperature and anxiety.

 • Alexithymia- impairment in our ability to identify, understand and describe emotions